-My eyes click to Jasper's against my will, and I give myself away.
-Jas smiles, "Don't forget to close your eyes, or it won't come true."
+My gaze clicks to Jasper's against my will, and I give myself away.
+Jas smiles.
+"Don't forget to close your eyes, or it won't come true."

-I take one last look at his perfect face before squeezing my eyes shut tightly and wishing to be held in those well-developed arms and kissed by those enticing lips.
+I take one last look at his perfect face before squeezing my eyes shut and wishing to be held in those sculpted arms and kissed by those sweet lips.

 Emmett stands and claps me on the back.
 "Don't worry.
 I gave him an epic tip."

-I wipe the hot chocolate off the sides of my lips and push my stool back to stand.
+I wipe the hot fudge off the sides of my mouth and kick back my stool.
 Emmett puts his hand on my shoulder and firmly pushes me back down.

 "What's your problem?"

 "What do you mean, I'm staying.
 Didn't you just say we're leaving?"